2005 Ferrari 575 GTC Evoluzione

 Throughout the year 2224 received various upgrades as they became available including suspension parts and a new rear wing.
 Herbeck contested Round 1 of the 2006 Italian GT Championship at Imola with Richard Lietz as co-driver, where 2224 was painted yellow.
 Following this it was retired to Rock Media Motors collection because the Pagani Zonda GR Herbeck has since become so well known for racing across eastern Europe had been readied.
 Whilst its racing history may not feature major international events like some other 575 GTCs, 2224 has the unique distinction of being the very last front-engined and also the last V12 racing car built and sold by Ferrari (since the FXX and XXK cars were track specials only, never homologated for racing).
 This car effectively heralds the end of a competitive chapter that defined the marque from the very beginning and its significance is not to be underestimated.
 Indeed the V12 configuration was one that defined Ferrariʼs image during the 1950s-1970s which were arguably the marqueʼs most significant decades for endurance racing.

-2224 has been well maintained since its retirement, and will be sold in good working order and with a new safety fuell cell.
-The car presents in fantastic condition and includes various spares, including a complete second engine, in itself a very rare item indeed.
-The engine that is fitted to the car has around 6 hours running time, whilst the spare is rebuilt.
+2224 has been well maintained since its retirement, and will be sold in good working order and with a new safety fuel cell.
+The car presents in fantastic condition with various spares, including most significantly a complete second engine, in itself a very rare item indeed.
+The engine that is fitted to the car has around 3 hours running time, whilst the spare is rebuilt.
 The car is eligible for a variety of series including Peter Auto's Endurance Racing Legends, Masters Endurance Legends and Ferrari's Club Competizione GT.